Aarhus Convention: Genetically Modified Organisms amendment

+Reception, influence and implementation

-United Nations Secretary-General Kofi Annan (1997–2006) has said, "Although regional in scope, the significance of the Aarhus Convention is global.
+United Nations Secretary-General Kofi Annan said in 2000, "Although regional in scope, the significance of the Aarhus Convention is global.
 It is by far the most impressive elaboration of principle 10 of the Rio Declaration, which stresses the need for citizens' participation in environmental issues and for access to information on the environment held by public authorities.
 As such it is the most ambitious venture in the area of environmental democracy so far undertaken under the auspices of the United Nations."

-The influence of the Aarhus Convention also extends beyond the environmental field.
+The influence of the Aarhus Convention extends beyond the environmental field.
 At the 2nd Internet Governance Forum, held on 12–15 May 2007, in Rio de Janeiro, the convention was presented as a model of public participation and transparency in the operation of international forums.

+In the United Kingdom, the Convention is implemented through the Environmental Information Regulations 2004, which implements EU Directive 2003/4/EC.
+Following the UK's departure from the European Union, the Regulations continue to be binding through the European Union (Withdrawal) Act 2018, and the UK is a signatory in its own right.
+In part due to a decision of the Court of Justice of the European Union and domestic litigation, a special costs regime applies in England and Wales when bringing judicial review claims under the Aarhus Convention.
+The special costs regime does not apply to statutory claims, and the Court of Appeal has rejected litigation seeking to extend it to such claims.
+In 2024, the British government ordered a review into legal challenges against nationally significant infrastructure projects, which included the impact of the Aarhus Convention.